foo-dogsquared/freebies-hunt-api/src/list.md

 - [Creative Market](https://creativemarket.com/) | A marketplace for stock resources such as illustrations, fonts, images, vectors, Photoshop templates, and more.
 But the main reason why I'm listing here is because of the weekly free creative stuff roundabout thing that's going on.
 - [Font Squirrel](https://www.fontsquirrel.com/) | **(IDK, is it free for personal use though? 🤔)** Offers a hand-selected font selection that features fonts that are free to use for commercial projects.
 - [Free Sound](https://freesound.org/) | A user-centric sound archive site that lets you freely use their hosted sounds.
+- [Free Web Illustrations](https://freewebillustrations.com/) | A search engine that indexes free web illustrations (usually in SVG) available for commercial and non-commercial purposes.
+Also features on-the-fly color customization for your brand.
 - [Freepik](https://www.freepik.com/) | **(This is the source of icons used for all of the icons here (except the website logo).)** A website that offers free vectors, icons, photos, and Photoshop templates.
 - [Iconmonstr](http://iconmonstr.com/) | **(This is my personal go-to when looking for an icon since it is also used for free without a required attribution.)** A free collection of icons for general objects.
 Also, the iconset is periodically being expanded.
 - [Incompetech](https://incompetech.com/music/) | It's the company (or specifically [one person](https://www.youtube.com/user/kmmusic)) behind one of the largest (if not THE largest) producer of royalty-free and open music collection.
 And it features [the best graph paper generator as well](https://incompetech.com/graphpaper/).